CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 ### No antisocial Player Characters

-No antisocial/loner characters constantly split the group and never interact with the other player characters.
+No antisocial/loner characters that constantly split the group and never interact with the other player characters.

 The player characters are the main characters and main characters interact with one another.
 They should also probably like the other characters or at least have a reason why they have to work together.
 Table top roleplay games are at their core about spending quality time with your friends.
 If a player wants to have the loner experience, they can go play Skyrim or something.